helix-bridge/helix-ui/README.md

 ##### [YOUR BRIDGE]/*.tsx

-Complete the react component.

-> Adjust the type parameter of <b>CrossToken</b>. <b>ChainConfig</b> is just a base type.
+Adjust the type parameter of <b>CrossToken</b>. <b>ChainConfig</b> is just a base type.
 You can find all supported chain types at <b>packages/shared/model/network/config.ts</b>

+In most cases you do not need to modify this component, if you need to, feel free to do it here.

 ##### [YOUR BRIDGE]/utils/bridge.ts

-Implement the methods needed for the generated bridge class.

-> Adjust the Bridge's second and third type parameters. <b>ChainConfig</b> is just a base type.
+Adjust the Bridge's second and third type parameters. <b>ChainConfig</b> is just a base type.
 You can find all supported chain types at <b>packages/shared/model/network/config.ts</b>

+Implement the methods needed for the generated bridge class, this should be your main job.